Hagström: Guitars: 2004 to present day

 As of 2004, Hagström has been reopened for the international market being distributed by "Tricor AB".
 They are marketing new versions of a great number of the more famous models from Sweden.
 The official Hagström design team have taken certain liberties with the designs and made some improvements and other deviations from the original Swedish designs.
 Hagström has again started the production of more exclusive Hagstrom guitars within Europe, which have been specially developed to reproduce the sounds of the originals.
 These models are called the Northen Series.
+The Northen series instruments are no longer in production.